byng-systems/pimcore-elastic-search-plugin/README.md

 ### Todo

 * Provide more complete query documentation
-* Add support for custom queries, i.e. an array which can be converted to json and posted to elasticsearch without any processing if the plugin doesn't support the whole Elasticsearch DSL for querying.
+* Add support for custom queries, i.e. an array which can be converted to json and posted to Elasticsearch without any processing if the plugin doesn't support the whole Elasticsearch DSL for querying.

 ## License